-The Dialog Token, TCLAS, and TCLAS Processing fields of this frame and the Extended DBand TSPEC parameters are contained in an MLME-ADDTS.request primitive that causes the frame to be sent.
+The Dialog Token, Extended DBand TSPEC, and optional TSPEC, TCLAS, TCLAS Processing, Multi-band and U-PID fields of this frame are contained in an MLME-ADDTS.request primitive that causes the frame to be sent.

-The Extended DBand TSPEC element contains the QoS parameters that define a TS.
-The TS is identified by the source DBand STA MAC Address, TSID and destination AID within the Extended DBand TSPEC element.
+The Extended DBand TSPEC element contains parameters defining an allocation.
+The allocation is uniquely identified by the source DBand STA MAC Address, Allocation ID, and destination AID in the Extended DBand TSPEC element.

+The optional TSPEC element defines a TS that can use the allocation should the allocation is created successfully.

-The TCLAS element is optional and when present it is used by the non-PCP/non-AP DBand STA that sends the Extended DBand ADDTS Request frame to other non-PCP/non-AP DBand STA through PCP/AP DBand STA to identify the destination non-PCP/non-AP DBand STA of the ADDTS request frame.
+The TCLAS element is optional and can be present only when a TSPEC element is present, and is used to identify the destination non-PCP/non-AP DBand STA of the ADDTS request frame.
 There can be one or more TCLAS elements in the Extended DBand ADDTS frame.
 The TCLAS Processing element is present when there is more than one TCLAS elements.

-When present in an Extended DBand ADDTS Request frame, the Multi-band element indicates the frequency band, operating class and channel number to which the Extended DBand ADDTS Request frame applies and contains band specific information.
+When present in an Extended DBand ADDTS Request frame, the Multi-band element indicates the frequency band, operating class and channel number for the TS identified by the optional TSPEC element contained in this frame.

-When present in the Extended DBand ADDTS Request frame, the Upper Layer Protocol Identification (U-PID) element indicates the upper layer protocol associated with the TID/TSID specified within the Extended DBand TSPEC element contained in this frame.
+When present in the Extended DBand ADDTS Request frame, the Upper Layer Protocol Identification (U-PID) element indicates the upper layer protocol associated with the TS identified by the optional TSPEC element contained in this frame.

 Editor instruction: change the heading of the subclause as follows